TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

 .. include:: ../Includes.txt

 ==============================
-Using Different Output Formats
+Using different output formats
 ==============================

-The Model-View-Controller-Paradigm (MVC), as described in chapter 2, has many decisive advantages: It separates the model from the user interaction and allows different output formats for the same data.
+The model-view-controller-Paradigm (MVC), as described in chapter 2, has many decisive advantages: It separates the model from the user interaction and allows different output formats for the same data.
 We want to discuss them later.